Munich – Coffee meets Fashion

 Fashion

-Mugler designs are feminine, celebrating the woman body, and often with an exaggeration, in order to create the perfect “clepsydra” silhouette.
+Mugler designs are feminine, celebrating the woman body, and often with exaggerations, in order to create the perfect “clepsydra” silhouette.
 He wrote he wants to make the women/man feel more powerful when wearing his pieces.
+Couturissime can be visited until 28 February 2021 and more information are on the website.

 My only measure is excess